irlnathan/s-assoc-docs/associations2.md

 		type: 'string'	}}
 ```

+The model is contained in a file named `User.js` and resides in `\sailsPeople\api\models\`.
+When sails starts using `sails lift`, sails uses the model as a template to describe users, but I'm getting ahead of myself.

  **Note:** I can generate an initial model from the command-line using `sails generate api user`.
-This will create a file in the `api/models` folder under `user.js`.
+This will create a file in the `sailsPeople/api/models` folder under `User.js`.

-I'm also going to do something similiar with my second model called `lead`.
-A lead within my app, is a person/entity that I want to sell my product or service.
+I'm also going to do something similiar with my second `model` called **lead**.
+A lead within my app, is a person or entity that I'm intersting in selling a product or service.
 From the command line I'll enter:

  `sails generate api lead`